laurynas-biveinis/unodb/README.md

 require whole programs to be compiled with them.
 Currently this consists of libstdc+++ debug mode.

-To make compiler warnings fatal, add `-DFATAL_WARNINGS=ON` CMake option.
+To enable maintainer diagnostics, add `-DMAINTAINER_MODE=ON` CMake option.
+Currently it makes compilation and `include-what-you-use` warnings fatal.

 clang-tidy, cppcheck, and cpplint will be invoked automatically during build if found.
 Currently the diagnostic level for them as well as for compiler warnings